ben-spanswick/hugo-blog/content/ai/Aurora.md

 Six years of weather-dependent work has turned me into an accidental meteorologist.
 I understand more about ensemble spreads, convective parameterization, and model bias correction than I ever wanted to.
 When you're responsible for decisions that hinge on whether the GFS or NAM handles lake-effect snow better, you develop opinions about atmospheric modeling fast.

-Aurora represents something fundamentally different from GenCast's probabilistic approach.
+Aurora represents something fundamentally different.
 For industries like utilities and power generation that live or die by weather accuracy, Aurora's combination of speed and precision could reshape how they consume meteorological data entirely.

 Think about utility load forecasting.
 Right now, operators blend multiple weather models with complex bias corrections, waiting hours for updated forecasts while demand patterns shift in real-time.
 Aurora could deliver superior predictions in under a minute, enabling reactive load management that currently isn't computationally feasible.